-After you have set up the Monitoring Station and the reporting instance, verify the two up.time instances can communicate with each other:
+After you have set up the Monitoring Station and the reporting instance, verify the two Uptime Infrastructure Monitor instances can communicate with each other:

-- 1. Log in to the up.time Monitoring Station web interface.
+- 1. Log in to the Uptime Infrastructure Monitor Monitoring Station web interface.

 - 2. Click Config on the toolbar.

 - 3. Click Remote Reporting.

 - 4. Click Test Configuration.

-A connection-test message will appear, reporting a successful or failed connection.
+A connection-test message appears, reporting a successful or failed connection.